minari314159/minari314159/README.md

 <h2 align="center">Hej hej,</h2>
-<h1 align="center">🐱 SJ Olsen — Solutions Architect 🐱</h1>
+<h1 align="center">🐱 SJ Olsen 🐱</h1>

 <h3 align="left">
-I'm SJ — a Full Stack Engineer with over 3 years of experience designing and developing robust web applications using JavaScript, TypeScript, React, and Node.js.
-Now, I’m evolving into a Solutions Architect, with a strong focus on AWS infrastructure, cloud-native systems, and network design (CCNA).
-I bring a creative edge to system thinking, balancing clean code with scalable architecture and real-world impact.
+I'm SJ — a Full Stack Engineer with over 4+ years of experience designing and developing robust web applications using JavaScript (yes Typescript too, of course), React, and Express.js.
+I specialize and prefer more the backend and its subsequent technologies and logics, creating efficient but definitely secure APIs.
+I have experience with AWS (all my code at some point was hosted in our favourite EC2 instances) and I bring a creative edge to system thinking, balancing clean code with scalable architecture and real-world impact.
 </h3>

 <h4 align="left">
 I thrive at the intersection of engineering and strategy — translating technical challenges into clear, maintainable solutions.
-Whether working across the stack or architecting cloud infrastructure, I focus on building systems that are thoughtful, efficient, and resilient.
+Whether working across the stack or just the backend, I focus on building systems that are thoughtful, efficient, and resilient.
 </h4>

 <p align ="left">Explore the repos and feel free to reach out for questions, collaboration, or a good tech chat!</p>